-- The study found that both real money supply causes the real income of the nation and real income also causes the both real money supply in the long-run.
-So, the policymakers should focus on growth rate of money supply in real term to achieve the real income growth. - On the one hand, the main cause of the growth of nominal income of Nepal is growth rate of the general price level.
+- The inflationary pressure in Nepal is so high.
+As this study suggests, the nominal narrow money supply causes the general price level in the long-run but broad money supply does not.
+So, the monetary policy should be focused to increase the time deposit rather than the currency and demand deposit in the economy. - In this study, it is found that both real money supply causes the real income of the nation and real income also causes the both real money supply in the long-run.
+So, this paper suggests that the policymakers have to maintain an appropriate growth rate of money supply in real term to achieve the certain level of real income growth. - On the one hand, the main cause of the growth of nominal income of Nepal is growth rate of the general price level.
 On the other hand, the nominal narrow money causes the price level in the long-run.
 It means that the policymakers can infer that the nominal narrow money supply causes the nominal income of the nation indirectly.
-Hence, the narrow money supply can be instrumental to handle the inflation and nominal growth rate in the long-run. - From the results of this study, the policymakers can see that the broad money supply is more appropriate than the narrow money supply because both causes the real income in the long-run but narrow money causes inflation as well.
-The increment in broad money supply is found healthier than narrow money supply for overall Nepalese economy.
-Hence, the monetary policy should focus to increase the time deposit rather than the currency and demand deposit in the economy.
+Hence, the narrow money supply can be an instrumental to handle the inflation and nominal growth rate in the long-run. - From the results of this study, the policymakers can view that the broad money supply is more appropriate than the narrow money supply because both causes the real income in the long-run but narrow money causes inflation as well.
+So, the increment in broad money supply (time deposit component) is healthier than narrow money supply (currency and demand deposit components) for the Nepalese economy.